skillrepos/ccode/labs.md

 ```

 Look at the status bar just under the prompt box.
 You will most likely see `⏵⏵ auto mode on`.
 If you are on an Enterprise plan or a Console API key, you may see `⏸ manual mode on` instead — both are fine, and the rest of this lab works either way.

+> **Also starts in manual:** headless runs (`claude -p`), the Agent SDK, Bedrock/Vertex/Foundry sessions, and — worth knowing — **your very first session right after installing or upgrading** Claude Code.
+The auto default needs Claude Code v2.1.228 or later (v2.1.233+ on native Windows).

 **Action:** Press `Shift+Tab` **once**.
 From auto mode the first press always lands on manual.
 Confirm the status bar now reads `⏸ manual mode on` before moving on.